chillpert/deep/readme.md

-## How to play the game (single player version for computer screen/ multi player version vor full dome)
+## How to play the game (single player version for computer screen)

  1. Download the single player version of DEEP **for your operating system** **[here]()**.
  2. Download and install the companion android app onto your smartphone.
 You can find it **[here](https://github.com/chillpert/unity-phone-controller/releases)**.